Stomach cancer

 Anything that can increase your risk of cancer is called a risk factor.
 Those that lower the risk are called protective factors.

-Having one or more risk factors doesn’t mean that you will definitely get stomach cancer.
+Having one or more risk factor doesn’t mean that you will definitely get stomach cancer.

-Infection with Helicobacter pylori (H.pylori) causes around 40 out of 100 (around 40%) stomach cancers.
+Infection with Helicobacter pylori (H. pylori) causes around 40 out of 100 (around 40%) stomach cancers in the UK.

-H. pylori is a bacteria that live in the mucous of the lining of the stomach.
-For most people, having a H. pylori infection will not cause any problems.
-But in some cases long term infection can cause inflammation and stomach ulcers.
+H. pylori is a bacteria that lives in the mucous which lines the stomach.
+It spreads through contaminated food and water.
+For most people, having an H. pylori infection will not cause any problems.
+But in some, H. pylori can cause inflammation and stomach ulcers.
+This can lead to cancer.

-Blood, stool and breath tests can find Helicobacter infection.
+H. pylori can be detected with a blood test, breath test or by testing a sample of your poo.
 The treatment is a course of antibiotics with a medicine to reduce the amount of acid in your stomach.

 Stomach cancer is more common in older people.
 Around half of stomach cancers develop in people aged 75 or over.

-Men are more likely to get the disease compared to women.
+Men are more likely to have stomach cancer than women.

 Smoking tobacco increases your risk of getting stomach cancer.
-Around 1 in 5 of stomach cancers in the UK is linked to smoking.
-Your risk increases with the number of cigarettes smoked a day.
+Around 15 out of 100 (around 15%) of stomach cancers in the UK are linked to smoking.
+Your risk increases with the number of cigarettes smoked a day

 Stomach cancer risk is higher in people who drink 3 or more units of alcohol each day, compared with people who don't drink or only drink occasionally.